Landscape photography - Planning, Patience and Persistense

 When the light is good, you need to be in your premium location.
 I like to arrive at a location well before I expect to be shooting.
 An early afternoon recce works well if I’m going to be at a location for a day or two.
 I can investigate the area and make notes on viewpoints and sun angles.
 I also work out where I want to be for sunrise, to avoid fumbling about in the early morning gloom.

 Phone apps can make the planning more effective.
-For weather I mainly use Windy and back this up with metservice and yr.no.
+For weather I mainly use Windy and back this up with Tideschart, metservice and yr.no.
 Windy has the advantage of particularly good cloud layer forecasting and graphics - low, middle, and high cloud layers, as well as fog.
 This gives me a good idea of the light quality to expect, although as no forecast is 100% reliable I expect some trips to be unsuccessful.

 Sunseeker is a great app for showing the sun and moon position for any time of the day or year.
 As well as a map, sunseeker allows you to look through the phone camera with a graphic overlay showing where the sun will be at certain times of the day or year.
 It is great for working out the time the sun will go down behind a mountain or where it will rise in the morning.